tfeldmann/Biorobotic-Arm/readme.md

 ## API
-Connect to the robot via a ```115200 baud, 8N1``` serial connection.
+Connect to the robot via a ```19200 baud, 8N1``` serial connection.
 Monitoring data as well as commands must be sent in plain uppercase ASCII.

 ### Receiving data

 #### Control characters
 A hash (#) indicates that a output is for logging purposes only and can be dismissed.
 Examples:

-    # Accelerometer found
+    # Collision sensor found
     # Ready

 An exclamation mark (!) indicates an error and should always be shown to the user.
-For example:

-    !E01: Collision detected
-    !E02: Position mechanically not possible
-    !E03: Position out of range
+The errors are enumerated as such:

-    !E04: Unkown command
+    !01 Unkown command
+    !02 Collision detected [Axis]
+    !03 Could not connect to MMA8452Q

 The question mark (?) is used for the identifier (see chapter "Identify").

-    ?BIOROBOTIC_ARM
+    ?
+BIOROBOTIC_ARM

 #### Position monitoring
-Ca. every 50ms (20Hz) the robot send ```P``` following five integers separated by ```;``` that describe the robot's position.
+Ca. every 50ms (20Hz) the robot sends a ```P``` following five integers separated by ```;``` that describe the robot's position.
 For example:

     P130;45;-90;30;1